What Is a Pelvic Ultrasound?

 Why Is a Pelvic Ultrasound Done?

 A pelvic ultrasound is one of the tests your doctor may order if you’re experiencing pelvic pain.
 It allows a physician to clearly see if there are any irregularities to be concerned about in your pelvic region.
-Your doctor may also recommend a bladder ultrasound or another diagnostic test to determine the cause of your discomfort.
+Your doctor may also recommend a bladder ultrasound, abdominal ultrasound or another diagnostic test to determine the cause of your discomfort.
 Other reasons you may need to undergo a pelvic ultrasound include:

 - Pregnancy confirmation